map-gl-indoor/map-gl-indoor/README.md

 When a level is set (initialisation or user click), only the geojson features which have the level property equals (or in the range of) to the current level are shown.

+## Provide geojson maps from a server

+Have a look at the side project [indoor-maps-server](https://github.com/map-gl-indoor/indoor-maps-server) and the file [debug/with-map-server.html](debug/with-map-server.html)

 ## Developing